etri/nest-compiler/docs/Testing.md

 ## Model Loader

-We test the correctness of the Glow implementation by loading Caffe2 and ONNX models and executing them end-to-end.
+We test the correctness of the NEST-C implementation by loading Caffe2 and ONNX models and executing them end-to-end.

 ### Image Classification